johnroutledge/milestone-project-1/README.md

 **Testing Browser Compatability**

-The website was successfully opened and rendered correctly in Chrome, Firefox and Safari.
+The website was successfully opened and rendered correctly in Chrome (both desktop and mobile versions), Edge and Safari.

 **Code Validation**